916 Joseph E. Lowery Boulevard, Suite 1, Atlanta, GA 30318

 About Meyer Davis Studio

-A New York-based firm, Meyer Davis Studio helped design Bar Margot, King & Duke, and St. Cecilia.
-Highlighted for the bold creativity of its multiple restaurant designs in Atlanta, Meyer Davis was founded in 1999 by Will Meyer and Gray Davis.
-Since then, the firm has received national and international recognition for its work in hospitality, specifically restaurant settings, and workplace designs.
+Although based in New York, Meyer Davis Studio has established its presence in Atlanta through multiple commercial projects that helped shape the local scene.
+Bar Margot, King & Duke, and St. Cecilia are some examples of its works in Georgia.
+Meyer Davis was founded in 1999 by Will Meyer and Gray Davis.
+Since then, the firm has received national and international recognition for its work in hospitality, specifically restaurant settings and workplace designs.
+The firm is remarkable for the bold creativity of its multiple restaurant designs.
 With each project, the firm seeks to tell a story using space, form, texture, and light; each design creates a “visual experience that seeks to compel and inspire.”
-Meyer Davis has worked with renowned restaurateurs and celebrity chefs, including Michael White, Andrew Carmellini, Daniel Boulud, Tom Colicchio, Jean-Georges Vongerichten, Josh Capon, and Ford Fry.
+Meyer Davis has worked with renowned restaurateurs and celebrity chefs including Michael White, Andrew Carmellini, Daniel Boulud, Tom Colicchio, Jean-Georges Vongerichten, Josh Capon, and Ford Fry.
 The firm’s work with restaurant settings has received recognition and praise from Interior Design’s Best of Year Awards, Boutique Design’s Gold Key Awards, The International Hotel & Property Awards, and the Hospitality Design Awards.

-Atlanta’s St. Cecilia is a 10,700-square-foot establishment modeled after European bistros, offering a coastal Italian vibe.
-The design includes a creamy and natural color palette with ocean blues evoking relaxed, seaside gazing, and quirky details lighten the mood; the space has no straight walls, maintaining an open ambiance with tons of natural light.
-The design relied on local, natural, and homey materials, like locally recovered hardwood floors, industrial-style exposed steel, and custom leather barstools.
+Atlanta’s St. Cecilia is a 10,700-square-foot establishment modeled after European bistros to offer a coastal Italian vibe.
+The design includes a creamy and natural color palette with ocean blues that evoke relaxed, seaside gazing.
+Its quirky details lighten the mood—the space has no straight walls, maintaining an open ambiance with tons of natural light.
+The design relied on local and natural materials including hardwood floors, industrial-style exposed steel, and custom leather barstools.
 Antique mirrors allow views of a giant oak and brass bookcase decorated with small treasures, all reminiscent of an Italian seaside.
 Bar Margot, another design by Meyer Davis, is located within the Four Seasons Hotel in Atlanta.
-CovetED calls it a bold and whimsical design inspired by Wes Anderson’s film The Royal Tenenbaums, containing wit, moodiness, while somehow managing to incorporate the “cool charm” of modern Southern hospitality.
-Another Atlanta restaurant by Meyer Davis, in collaboration with NO Architecture, King & Duke was literally built around the idea of open-fire cooking.
-Central to the design of the restaurant are a 24-foot open fire hearth, coal-burning grills, one wood-burning grill, and an assortment of rotisseries and Dutch ovens.
+CovetED called it a bold and whimsical design inspired by Wes Anderson’s film The Royal Tenenbaums, containing wit and moodiness, while somehow managing to incorporate the “cool charm” of modern Southern hospitality.
+Another Atlanta restaurant by Meyer Davis, in collaboration with NO Architecture, King & Duke was built around open-fire cooking.
+Central to the design of the restaurant are a 24-foot open-fire hearth, coal-burning grills, one wood-burning grill, and an assortment of rotisseries and Dutch ovens.
 King & Duke is located on West Paces Ferry and Peachtree.

 Smith Hanes Studio